Tweechable/tweechable_final/GETTING_STARTED.md

  - After you finish up your work, push your branch to the tweechable_final repo and open a pull request.
  - Do not merge your own pull request!
  - One technical project maintainer needs to approve and merge your pull request
- - Technical Project Maintainers as of March 2017 are: @lw334, @TheJHyde, @McEileen, @vkoves, @javierforero
+ - Technical Project Maintainers as of February 2018 are: @McEileen, @vkoves, @javierforero
  - In order to become a technical project maintainer, you should make four (or more) contributions to Tweechable's tech component over a month.
 Involvement includes, but is not limited to:
- 	- Attending ChiHackNight meetings
+ 	- Attending a monthly meeting
  	- Opening issues
  	- Making pull requests
  	- Offering feedback on code